 - Medicines can be sent as courier, if you opt ONLINE treatment.

 - ONLINE treatment is also available.
-To get the details, send an Email in the below Email Id.
+To start the treatment, just send an Email in the below Email Id.

 - Remember, there are thousands of doctors in this world.
 You may choose based on your criteria.